Alfred University Data & Information Overview

 Student Loan Debt

-How Much Money Do Alfred Graduates Make?students who graduate with a bachelor's degree from Alfred make about $41,400 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $39,802 per year.
-Also, graduates in your major field may make more.
+How Much Money Do Alfred Graduates Make?students who graduate with a bachelor's degree from Alfred make about $49,126 a year during their first few years of employment after graduation.
+That's great news for Alfred students since it is 16% more than the average college graduate's salary of $42,485 per year.

 Location of Alfred University